TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/bootflow.md

 shaValue = FORMAT:HEX,OCT:0000
 \endcode

+Depending on the device type, these are the validation requirements for ROM:

+\imageStyle{device_types_validation_req.png,width:50%}
+\image html device_types_validation_req.png "Validation for Device Types"

 \cond SOC_AM64X || SOC_AM243X
 #### System Controller Firmware (SYSFW)
-- In case of @VAR_SOC_NAME EVM, there is one more component called the System Controller Firmware (SYSFW) which is important in the booting process and SoC operation.
+- In case of @VAR_SOC_NAME, there is one more component called the System Controller Firmware (SYSFW) which is important in the booting process and SoC operation.
 As the name suggests it is controller firmware which runs in the Cortex M3 core and acts as a centralized server for the SoC which grants services in